Aethaeran/Gamez/Plugins.md

     pass
 ```
 This should allready list and create a plugin on start.
-BUT as a Downloader it will be used when we want to download a NZB/TORRENT file
+BUT as a Downloader it will be used when we want to download a NZB/TORRENT file.
-the problem is that we dont have addDownload() defined and the program will crash.

-(At this point there is no catching plugins errors like this…This may change later)

 Config for your plugin